vmstio/docs/content/rules/accounts.md

 # Account Approvals

-As of July 2, 2023, we allow open registration of accounts on vmst.io.
-Previously all accounts had to be validated by a moderator.

 In order to keep the number of junk accounts on vmst.io as low as possible, we ask you to:

 ::list{type="success"}